dxw/contracts/agreements/govsite.md

 8. ### Termination

-    1. This contract is subject to a minimum term of 1 month from the date it is agreed.
+    1. This contract is subject to a minimum term of 1 year from the date it is agreed.

     2. You may terminate this contract at any time by giving us 30 days' notice